The case complexity is important because it guarantees that the algorithm will not perform worse than a certain threshold.

 An algorithm's efficiency can be measured by its complexity and its space complexity.

-The complexity of an algorithm describes the total amount of time it takes to run.
+The worst case complexity of an algorithm refers to the amount of time it can take to execute.